 A straight point collar has a slimming effect on the face and is also the more traditional collar style.
 Plus it can be worn with or without a tie (at informal occasions).
 When worn with a tie, a straight point collar looks well with a four-in-hand-tie knot (check out our article on tie styles here).

 The cutaway collar offers a much wider collar shape, designed partly to show off the tie knot.
 It’s often seen in very formal outfits, though can work nicely with or without a tie.
 But when paired with one, make it a thicker, more padded Windsor Knot.

 Buying Formal Shirts and Cufflinks or Buttons?

 For a formal shirt, cufflinks are often considered a no-brainer.
-Granted, some cufflinks can be a little too ostentatious, but the right pair can really help elevate a shirt from good to great, giving it a much more formal tone.
+Granted, some cufflinks can be a little too ostentatious.
+However, the right pair can really help elevate a shirt from good to great.

 A final point, do note that since French cuffs are folded back on themselves.
 They’re a little bulkier and more eye-catching.

 If cufflinks really aren’t your thing however, you’ll need a shirt with a barrel cuff (that’s one with buttons).
 Try to choose one with a more luxurious button textile, such as mother of pearl or corozo.